Updated: November 21, 2022

 “Are you looking at it as a little retreat?”
 Conroy asks.
 “We would want to know what you’d be thinking about doing in there—a craft, writing articles — so we can understand the space requirements.”

 6. A little paint goes a long away.
-For existing sheds, give them a fresh coat of paint inside and out—choosing your favorite colors.
+For existing storage sheds, give them a fresh coat of paint inside and out—choosing your favorite colors.

 8. Make it comfortable.
 Choose cozy furniture and add pillows, rugs and other textiles so you want to spend time there.
 Determine if you will need air conditioning or heating as well.

 9. Beautify the outside.
-Decorate the exterior with flowers, window boxes, lights, lanterns, signs and other adornments.
+Decorate the exterior with flowers, window boxes, string lights, lanterns, signs and other adornments.